Moscow, 105066, Staraya Basmannaya St, 21/4, office 518-528

 The School brings together many leading scholars in Russian and European literatures, languages and cultures: Andrey Nemzer, a celebrated historian of Russian literature and a literary critic; Sergey Ivanov, one of the most influential scholars in Byzantine Studies; Mira Bergelson, a linguist, specialist in communication; Alexey Gippius – member of Russian Academy of Sciences, a leading specialist in Old-Russian Culture and Language.

-The School is engaged in research and includes many research units such as the Laboratory of Linguo-Semiotic Studies, the Neurolinguistics Laboratory, the Laboratory of Language Conflictology, and Osip Mandelstam Center.
+The School is engaged in research and includes many research units such as the Laboratory of Linguo-Semiotic Studies, Center for Language and Brain, the Laboratory of Language Conflictology, and Osip Mandelstam Center.
 In 2015-2017, the School holds HSE research grants for various aspects of Russian and Slavic Studies.

 Studens have all the opportunities to participate in research.
 Twice a year they organize the conferences for undergraduates coming from other Russian unviersities and from abroad.